Injection Foam Insulation vs Spray Foam Insulation: What’s the Difference?

 The differences come in when it comes to how they are installed, the products, and how they perform.

-RetroFoam of Michigan has been installing both injection and spray foam insulation in homes across the Mitten for more than 15 years.
+RetroFoam of Michigan has been installing both injection and spray foam insulation in homes across the Mitten for more than 17 years, as well as the greater Toledo area.
 We know both products are superior to traditional insulation, and we also know the differences between the two.

 In our efforts to educate homeowners, we are going to break down the differences and similarities between spray foam and injection foam insulation.